 4. Your arm is complex thing- The shoulder works by many muscles working in coordination with each other.
 Lots of times after a stroke, coordination is affected.
 If that is the case, a person can start moving their arm in a way that isn’t coordinated.
 This movement is hard to change into something functional.
 Also, a person can be damaging tissues in joints if movement is forced.
 Working with someone who understands how to gradually improve your coordination and strength so you can gain movement in your arm in a healthy way is important.

 5. A Physical Therapist can help!
 Some people have the idea that only an Occupational Therapist can work on helping you improve your arm movement after stroke.
-But I have taken hours of continued study to treat the whole person after stroke and that includes increasing arm movement.
+But a Physical Therapist that looks at the person as a whole will know how to improve movement and function in your arm.
+That is what the OTs and PTs do at Dedicated Therapy.
+We have taken hours of continued study to treat the whole person after stroke and that includes increasing arm movement.